When we solve a problem or overcome an obstacle, everyone benefits.

 SRS- finding an efficient vaccine

 The disease SRS (Salmon Rikettsial Septicaemia) is currently the largest economic and environmental sustainability challenge in Chilean aquaculture.
 Moreover, SRS is the major cause of antibiotic use in Chilean aquaculture.
 Cermaq has been engaged in this research since 2011 and was able to identify field isolates which are being used for vaccine development.
-New vaccines are being tested in field trials in a number of sites of Cermaq Chile, and also in a benchmark trial at the R&D Center in Colaco.
+New vaccines will be tested in 2016 in field trials in a number of sites of Cermaq Chile, and also in a benchmark trial at the R&D Center in Colaco.

 Sea lice – a multi challenge

 Sea lice are a continuous concern in the aquaculture industry.
 We have documented in trials very good results of using lice skirts to protect the fish from lice infection and using lumpfish as cleanerfish of salmon.
-Use of lice skirts is already implemented in production and full up-scaling of lumpfish is done in Norway.
-Cleaner fish is being tested in Chile, and is also on the R&D agenda in Canada. is scheduled.
+Use of lice skirts is already implemented in production and full up-scaling of lumpfish is scheduled.
+Another research areaa has been developing a new qPCR (quantitative Polymerase Chain Reaction) assay for determining resistance in caligus lice against chemical treatments, resulting in faster and more accurate testing of resistance of caligus lice in farming sites.
 Current research is now focused on finding and documenting non-chemical tools to prevent and combat sea lice infections.
-Such tools include use of fresh water and use of tempered water.

 Wounds and lesions – new bacteria identified